- Grill ham (sliced off the bone) until hot.

-- Place ham on toasted muffins, top with well-drained poached eggs (2 eggs for 1 person, or 8 eggs for 2), smother with hollandaise sauce and season with pepper.
+- Place ham on toasted muffins, top with well-drained poached eggs, smother with hollandaise sauce and season with pepper.

 - Heat butter to melt but do not boil, then cool to blood heat - this can be done in a saucepan or microwave.

 - Place egg yolks, half the lemon juice and ½ teaspoon salt in a blender or the bowl of a smaller-style food processor (the bigger, more commercial-sized processors are too large for this amount of sauce).
 Process for 2 to 3 minutes, until thickened to a pale foam.